 2. Investments in common stock of subsidiaries, controlled or affiliated entities (investments in affiliates) are not within the scope of this statement.
 They are addressed in SSAP No. 97—Investments in Subsidiary, Controlled and Affiliated Entities.

-3. Investments in the form of common stock that are in substance residual interests or a residual security tranche, as defined in SSAP No. 43R or SSAP No. 48, shall be reported on Schedule BA: Other Long-Term Assets in the dedicated reporting lines for residuals.
+3. Investments in the form of common stock that are in substance residual interests or a residual security tranche, as defined in SSAP No. 21R—Other Admitted Assets, shall follow the accounting and reporting guidance in SSAP No. 21R with reporting on Schedule BA: Other Long-Term Assets in the dedicated reporting lines for residuals.

 SSAP No. 32R—Preferred Stock